 - 48% fewer trafficked firearms

-The evidence is clear that background checks make a huge difference when it comes to the rate of gun violence in a state.
-Researchers at Johns Hopkins University found that, after Missouri repealed its background check law in 2007, the murder rate in Missouri increased by fourteen percent, with 49-68 additional murders per year attributed to the repeal of the law.
+Additionally, researchers at Johns Hopkins University found that after Missouri repealed its background check law, the state’s murder rate increased by 14 percent with 49-68 additional murders per year attributed to the repeal of the law.